xq773939719/QFFmpegKit/README.md

 _For using FFmpeg directly, see the [FFmpeg documentation](https://trac.ffmpeg.org/wiki/Using%20libav*) here_

 ### Building
-If you would like to build your own xcframework binaries run the `build.sh` script on a macOS machine.
+If you would like to build your own xcframework binaries run the `1.2.3` script on a macOS machine.